jerome-mathew-devops/qr-momo/README.md

   # Fully Automated App Preview Environment

 ## What is a Preview Environment you may ask:
 - A Preview Environment is a temporary, isolated environmenet that gets created automatically whenever a collaborator opens or updates a pull request.
-Basically it is a mini version of your production environment that exist only for as long as a PR exist.
+Basically it is a mini version of your production environment that exist only for as long as a PR exis

 ### `Problems solved by the Preview Environments`
 - Live feature testing before Merge, that is every PR run in its own isolated environment that QA, developers and other personels can access their application via a generated link and view the application on the go.